 The language of sacrifice and of unworthiness and of shame is the language of the Hazara – Pashtun divide.
 Hosseini suggests that both are separated by these ethnic differences and these differences prevent their friendship, particularly because Amir is unable to come to terms with his friend’s loyalty.

 Amidst the teeming rain that symbolises the sadness of their departure, Amir becomes aware that the “life I had known since I’d been born was over”.
+Many times, hereafter, Amir comes to realise the depth of Hassan’s love: “Hassan had loved me once, loved me in a way that no one ever had or ever would again.”
+(210)

 Later, Hassan also shows generosity of spirit – not just towards Amir.
 Hassan overcomes his pain towards his mother, Sanaubar who left the family after his birth, possibly as we find out, because of her own shame.
 Hassan offers Sanaubar a chance to atone for her failings when she returns to the family fold, and helps Hassan and Farzana raise their son, Sohrab.
 It is the chance to experience the joy of motherhood that she has been denied, through bad luck, circumstances and lust.